scottrasheed/freeCodeCamp-Building-A-Gradebook-App/gradebook-app.js/gradebook-instructions.md

   } else if (score >= 60) {
     return "D";
   } else {
-    return "F";
+    return "F";             // failing grade
   }
 }
 Step 3: Determine If Student Passed
 Function: hasPassingGrade(score)

-Goal: Return a boolean indicating if the student passed.
+Returns a boolean true if the student’s grade is passing (anything but "F"), otherwise false.

-How: Calls getGrade(score) and compares the result to "F".
+Calls the getGrade function internally and compares the grade string.

-Returns true if not "F", else false.

 js
 Copy